nktnet1/sync-request-curl/native/README.md

 native/build/sync_request_curl_native.node
 ```

-`curl-sys` builds libcurl from its bundled source with HTTP/2 enabled.
-Unix TLS
+`curl-sys` builds bundled libcurl with HTTP/2 enabled on Linux and Windows.
+Linux TLS
-uses vendored OpenSSL; Windows uses Schannel. zlib and the Linux GCC runtime are
+uses vendored OpenSSL, Windows uses Schannel, and macOS links the system libcurl so
+certificate verification uses Apple's native trust configuration. zlib and the Linux
-forced static in the prebuild path so release binaries do not acquire accidental
+GCC runtime are forced static in the prebuild path so Linux release binaries do not
-runtime dependencies on build-host libraries.
+acquire accidental runtime dependencies on build-host libraries.

 ## Release prebuilds